What Netflix Stock's 10-for-1 Split Means for Investors

 As for Netflix's stock split, it won't change anything about the company's fundamentals or market valuation.
 Rather, a stock split is similar to making change.
 In NFLX's case, it will be equivalent to breaking a $10 bill into 10 $1 bills.

-Based on NFLX's October 30 close, the 10-for-1 stock split will bring the share price to about $109.
-This should make it much more attractive for retail investors, as well as Netflix employees participating in the company's stock purchase plan who are unable to buy NFLX stock at its current four-figure share price.
+Based on NFLX's November 14 close, the 10-for-1 stock split brings the share price to just over $111 at Monday's opening bell.
+This makes it much more attractive for retail investors, as well as Netflix employees participating in the company's stock purchase plan who were unable to buy NFLX stock at its former four-figure share price.

 Wall Street says Netflix stock's still a buy

-Netflix gapped lower last week after the streaming company missed third-quarter earnings expectations due to an expense related to an ongoing dispute with Brazilian tax authorities.
-But analysts don't seem too concerned.
+Netflix gapped lower in October after the streaming company missed third-quarter earnings expectations due to an expense related to an ongoing dispute with Brazilian tax authorities, but analysts don't seem too concerned.

 "Netflix's Q3 results and Q4 guidance underwhelmed investors after several quarters of phenomenal results," said Wedbush analyst Alicia Reese.
 "With much still to prove, we think Netflix is positioning for substantial growth in global advertising, and that should not be overlooked."